lnader/oo-api-v3/auth.md

            "users": ["63c4249f088573c0f4000090", "54a4249f076573c0f4000022"]
            "owner": "53c4249f076573c0f4000001"
          }

+Review: What does "users" mean as an owner?
+Why does a resource have multiple "users"?
+Also, which resources does this apply to?

 Another type of implicit grant worth mentioning is by viture of parent child relationship.
 For example if a user has viewing rights on a project, they will have viewing right to the related resources like services, pod, etc.